-Blenheim is located in New Zealand’s South Island and it is the largest and most popular town in Marlborough wine growing area.
+Blenheim is located in New Zealand’s South Island and it is the largest and most popular town in Marlborough wine-growing area.
 For many years, this town has always been on the hunt to be declared the sunniest town in New Zealand but Nelson town, its neighbor has always triumphed on this.
-The town has a population of nearly 30, 000 people and the town is located on Opawa and Taylor rivers.
+The town has a population of nearly 30, 000 people, and the town is located on Opawa and Taylor rivers.
 Public transport in Blenheim is quite limited and in any case, travelers find it to be of little use to them.
-Accommodation is found within an easy walking distance at the town centre.
+Accommodation is found within an easy walking distance in the town center.
 However, attractions like vineyards found a little further afield requires some transport to get there.

-The Marlborough provincial Museum houses a large collection of artifacts alongside other great displays that are related to local history.
+The Marlborough Provincial Museum houses a large collection of artifacts alongside other great displays that are related to local history.
 The museum is also home to ‘Beavertown’, a replication of the ‘early Blenheim’ village.
-The audiovisual theatre found at the place shows both international and local films that are history oriented.
-The Millennium Public Art Gallery is also worthy a visit and there are great art collections from leading artists in Blenheim that you will definitely enjoy to see.
+The audiovisual theatre found at the place shows both international and local films that are history-oriented.
+The Millennium Public Art Gallery is also worth a visit and there are great art collections from leading artists in Blenheim that you will enjoy seeing.

-There are several tour companies in Blenheim that will be gland to organize tours to local destinations and notable sightseeing attractions available all over Blenheim.
-Walking in Wither Hills is a common activity here and there is a beautiful farm park which the public is allowed to access.
+Several tour companies in Blenheim will be gland to organize tours to local destinations and notable sightseeing attractions available all over Blenheim.
+Walking in Wither Hills is a common activity here and there is a beautiful farm park that the public is allowed to access.
 This place is very popular among walkers and runners of different fitness levels.

-Mountain bike tours are worthy your time as well to the various road trails and river available in the region including Wither Hills Bike Park.
+Mountain bike tours are worthy of your time as well to the various road trails and river available in the region including Wither Hills Bike Park.
 Wine Tours are also organized and you can ride your way to the local wineries.
-The Mud House Village offers coffee and wine tasting and there are also liquers, infused olive oils and fruit brandies for sale.
+The Mud House Village offers coffee and wine tasting and there are also liqueurs, infused olive oils, and fruit brandies for sale.
 The Quilters Barn and Olive Shop also sells art and craft products.